gogodick/gogodick.github.io/_posts/2019-04-09-VPP-Load-Balancer.md

 # 1. api
 ## 1.1.
 Introduction
-This is not a node.
+This module is not a node.

 ## 1.2.
 Interface
 Initial function is lb_api_init().